dice-group/LargeRDFBench/README.md

 ### Benchmark Queries

 LargeRDFBench comprise of a total of 32 queries (both SPARQL 1.0 and SPARQL 1.1 versions) for SPARQL endpoint federation approaches.
-The 32 queries are divided into three different types : 14 simple queries (from [https://code.google.com/p/fbench/ FedBench]), 10 complex queries, and 8 large data queries.
+The 32 queries are divided into three different types : 14 simple queries (from [FedBench](https://code.google.com/p/fbench/ )), 10 complex queries, and 8 large data queries.
 The detail of these queries is given in table below.
-All of the queries can be downloaded from ([http://goo.gl/Z57W8P SPARQL 1.0], [http://goo.gl/hnJ8D3 SPARQL 1.1]).
-The queries full results can be downloaded from [http://goo.gl/8tX1Pa here].
+All of the queries can be downloaded from ([SPARQL 1.0](http://goo.gl/Z57W8P ), [SPARQL 1.1](http://goo.gl/hnJ8D3)).
+The queries full results can be downloaded from [here](http://goo.gl/8tX1Pa ).

 | *Query*  | *Query Type* | *#Triple Patterns* | *#Sources Span* | *#Results* |  *#Join Vertices* | *Mean Join Vertex Degree* | *Mean Triple Pattern Selectivity* |  *Used SPARQL Clauses* |